 The Secret of True Da'as: Escaping the Deceptions of Yerovam ben Nevat

-An in-depth article explaining the danger of emunah (faith) without da'as (spiritual awareness), through the story of the historical deception of Yerovam ben Nevat.
-The Rav explains how only through the practical fulfillment of the advice of the tzaddikim—such as waking up for Chatzos (the midnight prayer), Hisbodedus (personal secluded prayer), and guarding one's eyes—can a person be saved from the kelipos (negative spiritual forces) and merit the tikkun (rectification) of his soul.
+An in-depth article explaining the danger of faith without Da'as (spiritual knowledge), through the story of the historical deception of Yerovam ben Nevat.
+The Rav (Rabbi Berland shlit"a) explains how only through the practical fulfillment of the tzaddikim's advice—such as waking for Chatzos (midnight prayer), Hisbodedus (personal prayer), and guarding one's eyes—can a person be saved from the kelipos (spiritual impurities) and merit the tikkun (rectification) of his soul.

 In times past, the spiritual reality and the Heavenly conduct were completely different.
-If someone was caught committing a severe sin, the entire tribe would be wiped out.
-This is what happened in the incident of the Concubine at Giv'ah, where the entire tribe of Binyamin was nearly annihilated.
+If someone was caught committing a severe transgression, the entire tribe would be wiped out.
+This is what happened in the incident of the Concubine at Givah, where the entire tribe of Binyamin was nearly annihilated.

 Rachel Imeinu, with the Ruach HaKodesh (Divine Inspiration) of the Matriarchs that foresaw until the end of all generations, saw this destruction already at the time of birth.
 Therefore, she called him "Ben Oni" (son of my sorrow).
 She saw how this tribe was destined to be wiped out.
 However, Yaakov Avinu immediately rectified this and called him "Binyamin," to ensure that this tribe would be resurrected from the remnants that would remain, and that the Beis HaMikdash (Holy Temple) would be built in their portion.